isabella232/list-saved-searches/README.md

 A short script to list users and organizations that have saved searches, and the number of saved searches associated with each user or org.

+**Note**: This script works for Sourcegraph instances before version 3.0.0.

 To run:

 1. Clone this repository and `cd` into it.